boborodono/San_Antonio_Machine_Learning_SAML/README.md

 - Men have heart attacks more often than strokes.
 There is an increase in chance of cardiac episode once the patient has had a stroke.
 - More of the women in our dataset have a higher instance of hypertension.
 - Even though they had a higher instance of stroke cases, we see that women smoke less overall.
-- We do not see a preliminary relationship between marriage status or home location as related to stroke and gender.
+- We do not see a preliminary relationship between marriage status or home location as related to stroke and gender#.

 Tools Utilized: